Index

 A GitHub PR comment from the bot flagging a non-token spacing value and suggesting the Atlas spacing token that should be used instead

 The other pattern: native defaults instead of Atlas modifiers.
 SwiftUI's stock .padding() instead of our spacing scale.
 Default CSS margins instead of our tokens.
-Each one a small drift — fifty of them in a week, on PRs already approved and merging.
+Each one a paper cut, 50 of them in a week, on PRs already approved and merging.

 The part that mattered

 None of these would have been caught.
-Not in code review — we weren't on every PR, and the reviewers who were didn't have Atlas memorized.
-Not in audits — audits surface debt months after it lands.
-Not in documentation — docs tell you what's right; they don't catch what's wrong.
+Not in code review: we weren't on every PR, and the reviewers who were didn't have Atlas memorized.
+Not in audits: they surface debt months after it lands.
+Not in documentation: docs tell you what's right; they don't catch what's wrong.

-These fifty comments weren't bugs.
-They were design debt — invisible until somebody redesigned the component, or a designer caught drift in production and filed a ticket.
-By then cleanup costs ten times more.
+These 50 comments weren't bugs.
+They were design debt, invisible until somebody redesigned the component or a designer caught drift in production and filed a ticket.
+By then cleanup costs 10 times more.

 The bot caught them at authoring, when fixing costs nothing.